Jacoboleary/Veritas/README.md

 2. Let Veritas's simple user interface guide you the rest of the way!
 The instructions are very clear within the software, so I shouldn't have to explain it.
 Hope my tool helps!

+(P.S) DO NOT mess with any of the other code unless you know what you are doing.
+You could break it.